soysan/notify_last_weekday/README.md

-# Notification Slack bot for end of weekday
+# Notification Slack bot for the last weekday of the month

 This will post a preferable message on Slack from an AWS Lambda function.
 EventBridge will trigger the target days on the last weekdays of every month.